 The first consideration you should give your SaaS paid search campaign is where you want your budget allocated.
-In Adwords, full control over your daily budgets lives on the “campaign” level.
-If you only want a certain amount of money going towards branded keywords, then you will also need to know know how to separate out your campaigns.
+In AdWords, full control over your daily budgets lives on the “campaign” level.
+If you only want a certain amount of money going towards branded keywords, then you will also need to know how to separate your campaigns.
 The more control you want over budget distribution across your entire service portfolio, the more granular you need your PPC organization.

 Organizational Tip 1: Start with branded terms + 3 or 4 central services

 We would suggest separating your budget among branded terms and 3-4 of your central services to start.
-Further segmentation might also be needed if you plan to target drastically different geographic areas (such as United States & United Kingdom for example).
+Further segmentation might also be needed if you plan to target drastically different geographic areas (such as the United States & the United Kingdom for example).

 Once you have your account broken out into specific campaigns that cover your brand and core services (additional segmentation based on geographic location as needed), it’s time to tackle your ad groups.

 Organizational Tip 2: Limit ad groups to a handful of related keywords

 Commonly accepted best practices still apply for SaaS companies, and include limiting your ad groups to no more than a handful of related keywords and pairing that with specific ad copy that correlates to your landing pages.

 Organizational Tip 3: Separate highest performing keywords into separate ad groups